Washington Football Team vs. New York Giants NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Giants stats and trends

+- New York has played 16 games, with six wins against the spread.

-- The Giants have covered the spread twice this year when underdogs by 6.5 points or more (in 10 chances).
+- This season, the Giants have just two against the spread wins in eight games as an underdog of 7 points or more.

-- New York's games this season have hit the over five times in 16 opportunities (31.2%).
+- New York's games this season have gone over the point total in 31.2% of its opportunities (five times in 16 games with a set point total).

-- When New York puts up more than 26.7 points, it is 2-0 against the spread and 1-1 overall.
+- New York is 2-0 against the spread and 1-1 overall in games when it records more than 26.7 points.

-- New York is 2-0 against the spread and 1-1 overall when the team picks up more than 370.7 yards.
+- When New York piles up over 370.7 yards, the team is 2-0 against the spread and 1-1 overall.

 - The Giants have turned the ball over 27 times this season, 11 more turnovers than the Football Team have forced (16).